hamvui9910/Private-Clinic-Management-/README.md

-## University of Infomation Technology
+# University of Infomation Technology
-## Software Engineering Falculity
+# Software Engineering Falculity

 # Private Clinic Management

 This is a project to help customers manage their clinics using C# and SQL Server 2017 Management.

+## Services:

++

 ## ARCHIVE